Meaningful Coaching in the Media, Press, and Publications

 With the current trends in machine learning...learning and development professionals will need to make a few adjustments to their toolbox to support employees.

-“I spent the weekend with Meaningful Coaching before conducting a series of one-on-one sessions.
+“I spent the weekend with the book, Meaningful Coaching, before conducting a series of one-on-one sessions.
 I had already planned out how I intended to use the time with each person, but after reading this book, I made a key shift.
 The insights I gained helped me to quickly get to what my clients genuinely cared about and to uncover not only their work ahead for the business but in several cases a part of their life's work as well..”

 Lilly Hewitt, Principal, Common Ground Associates